-• We use a 'graduated approach' to identifying and assessing a child's SEND.
-We intervene quickly to adapt classroom teaching or provide extra support where required whilst gathering assessment evidence.
-Our graduated approach identifies four levels of need: Monitoring, Additional Needs, SEND Support or Education, Health and Care Plan (EHCP).
-Children with an EHCP or at SEND Support are those identified as having special educational needs.
+We use a 'graduated approach' to identifying and assessing a child's SEN. We intervene quickly to adapt classroom teaching or provide extra support where required whilst gathering assessment evidence.
+Our graduated approach identifies four levels of need: Monitoring, Additional Needs, SEN Support, Education, Health and Care Plan (EHCP).
+Children with an EHCP or at SEN Support are those identified as having special educational needs.
 Children at each level are provided with a different 'Wave' of support or intervention.

-Monitoring/Provision at Wave One
+Monitoring/ provision at Wave One

 - For children whose progress is less than expected, class teachers monitor progress and adapt teaching to meet individual needs.
 Wave One also includes making reasonable adjustments for children with disabilities, for example, providing a writing slope for a child with motor skills difficulties.
-A child is considered to be making less than expected progress if, taking into account their age and individual circumstances, progress: - o is significantly slower than that of their peers starting from the same baseline - o fails to match or better the child's previous rate of progress - fails to close the attainment gap between the child and their peers - widens the attainment gap
+A child is considered to be making less than expected progress if, taking into account their age and individual circumstances, progress: - o is significantly slower than that of their peers starting from the same baseline - o fails to match or better the child's previous rate of progress - o fails to close the attainment gap between the child and their peers

-- Parents sometimes raise concerns about their child's progress.
-We take parents' concerns seriously and consider their views as an important part of identifying whether a child has SEND and the nature of their SEND. - Quality First Wave One teaching may be sufficient to ensure the child makes expected progress.
+- widens the attainment gap - Parents sometimes raise concerns about their child's progress.
+We take parents' concerns seriously and consider their views and any reports they might provide as an important part of identifying whether a child has SEN and the nature of their SEN. - Quality First Wave One teaching may be sufficient to ensure the child makes expected progress.